raspberrypilearning/dress-for-the-weather/worksheet2.md

 # Dress for the weather

-In this continuation from [the previous worksheet](worksheet.md), you will learn how to customise the data from [OpenWeatherMap](http://openweathermap.org/api) to better suit your user's needs, and output what the user needs to wear.
+In this continuation of [the previous worksheet](worksheet.md) you will learn how to customise the data from [OpenWeatherMap](http://openweathermap.org/api) to better suit your user's needs and output what they need to wear.

 ## Getting the arrival date and time